gregsaunders/luminous_obsidian_vault/Projects/90 days/Business development/Business Feasibility Assessment/01 Market Analysis.md

 Note: Build on the 'market intelligence report' done by Carla Davidson/Scientific Endeavour and Caroline Wakefield/ CRTS

-Assessing "willingness to adopt new technology" is an important aspect.
+Assessing "willingness to adopt new technology" is an important aspect. #Shawn